‘The Real Housewives Of Orange County’ Cast Salaries Exposed

 On March 27, Radar Online claimed Tamra Judge, who has been with the Bravo TV series since its third season, has a “gigantic salary” of $600,000 per season.
 Meanwhile, Judge’s son, Ryan Vieth, and his wife, Sarah Rodriguez, split $200,000 to appear on the show — even though they are not full-time cast members.

-“Sarah and Ryan have a great story line,” a source close to the couple told Radar Online, nothing their frequent fights over their daughter.
+“Sarah and Ryan have a great story line,” a source close to the couple told Radar Online, noting their frequent fights over their daughter.

 A post shared by Real Housewives fanpage! (@realhousewives_fans) on